 But on the other hand, there is a part of the population that has even worst problems, but they don’t have any connection in the government or platform where they can reach the government and let the government know about their problems.

 Pressure groups work to help this part of the population.
 They provide a platform to theses people and make the government hear their issues and provide help to them.

 #2.
 Creating a connection between government and common public:

 Common people usually don’t have a direct connection with the government, and people in government don’t pay attention to the problems of people when they approach them individually.
-A pressure group establishes a connection between the common public and the government in power.
+Pressure groups establish a connection between the common public and the government in power.

-They convey the views of people, the problem faced by them, and interests of people to government and make them take decisions which are in favor of the public.
+They convey the views of people, the problem faced by them, and the interests of people to government and make them take decisions that are in favor of the public.